 First, let's take a quick look at the current valuation levels of U.S. markets:

-This chart shows the rise and fall of the S&P 500 (a good tape measure of pricing in the U.S. stock market) since 1997.
-As one can see, we've been on quite the most recent bull market since early 2009.
-Currently, the price of the U.S. stock market (by measure of the Forward Price/Earnings ratio) is 18.0; nowhere close to the 27.2 ratio we saw in 2000 before the tech bubble.
-By comparison, the average price over the past 25 years has been 16.
+The first chart shows the rise and fall of the S&P 500 (a good tape measure of pricing in the U.S. stock market) since 1995.
+As one can see, we've been in quite the extended bull market run since March 9th, 2009.
+According to the second chart, the price of the U.S. stock market (by measure of the Forward Price/Earnings ratio) is now at 18.5.
+This is relatively high ratio, but still a distance from the 24.5 measure we saw during the 1999/2000 tech bubble.
+By comparison, the average historical valuation since 1985 has been just over 15.
 This leads me to believe that the U.S. stock market is indeed overvalued, but not yet at overly extreme levels.